open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 How about using iframes and only communicate via postMessage?
 Would that mean each window can do what they want? 🤞

-Let's make a simple POC (Prove of Concept) with
+Let's make a simple POC (proof of concept) with

 - a ul/li list as a menu
 - an iframe to show the demo